-- In the first instance, on-site renewable energy generation should be equal to total energy use to achieve a zero-carbon development without any off-site measures or offsetting. - All 1- and 2-storey buildings should have sufficient roof space for PV generation to achieve a zero-carbon balance only through on-site measures. - If exceptional circumstances are demonstrated for buildings of 3 storeys or above, standard performance percentages should still be achieved as a minimum.
+- In the first instance, on-site renewable energy generation should be equal to total energy use to achieve a zero-carbon development without any off-site measures or offsetting. - All buildings should have sufficient roof space for PV generation to achieve a zero-carbon balance only through on-site measures. - If exceptional circumstances are demonstrated for buildings of 3 storeys or above, standard performance percentages should still be achieved as a minimum.